-It looks like the formerly German and now Swiss-based watchmaking brand has finally introduced a chronograph model into its Kairos range of vintage-styled wristwatches.
+The formerly German and now Swiss-based watchmaker has finally introduced a chronograph model into its Kairos range.
 The new Chronoswiss Kairos Chronograph (ref.
-C7541-KR) sports all the goodies you can expect from the brand that deals only in highly exclusive, daringly luxury timekeepers: heavily, yet meticulously guilloched solid silver dial, Breguet-type blued hands that look like they were heat-treated, the traditional onion-shaped setting crown that is here to operate a high-quality Swiss made automatic movement.
+C7541-KR) sports all the goodies you can expect from the brand that deals only in highly-exclusive, daringly-luxury timekeepers: a heavily, yet meticulously guilloched solid silver dial, Breguet-type blued hands that look like they were heat-treated, and, of course, the traditional onion-shaped setting crown that is here to operate a high-quality Swiss-made automatic movement.

-Judging by the info that I was able to dig, the automatic Chronoswiss C7711 caliber is based on (or rather a redecorated version of) the time-proven ETA Valjoux 7750 ebauche: a bullet-proof, natural-born chronograph movement that not only keeps good time when properly regulated and maintained, but also makes the watch easier to resell when time comes for it to go.
+Judging by the info that I was able to dig, the automatic Chronoswiss C7711 caliber is based on (or rather a redecorated version of) the time-proven ETA Valjoux 7750 blank caliber: a bullet-proof, natural-born chronograph movement that not only keeps good time when properly regulated and maintained but also makes the watch easier to resell when time comes for it to go.

 The rest of technical specs remain the same: the movement is built on 25 jewels, beats at a frequency of 28,800 vph and has a minimum power reserve of whole two days (48 hours.)
 As usual, I actually like that the main technical specs are unchanged (although I have heard that the brand invests some time to properly regulate and fine-tune the mechanism in order to make it run better than the same mechanism that is installed in less expensive watches on the “as is” basis with maybe some basic quality control) since, being in production for literally decades, the mechanism has proven its work-horse reliability and doesn’t need any modifications to run better.